RanjitDas-IN/Hello_Nisha/README.md

+# Hello Nisha (Python + Anaconda + HuBERT + MLP)

-# Nisha Wake-Up Detection Dataset & Training a CRNN
+Nisha Wake-Up Detection Dataset & Training a CRNN.
-In this project i'm using format `.psv` pipe-separated file.
-I use a pipe (|) as a separator
+In this project, I’m using the `.psv` (pipe-separated values) format, where a pipe (`|`) acts as the separator.
+A key design choice is the use of **ARPABET phonetic transcriptions**, which exponentially improves alignment and model accuracy by providing precise, standardized pronunciations—especially for critical words like *NISHA*.

 ---

 ## Overview

 This project is focused on building a **wake-up word detection system** for my personal assistant, Nisha.
 The goal is to ensure that Nisha can **accurately detect the wake-up phrase** while ignoring all irrelevant background conversations.

+# Data Collection (text data)
 ## Dataset Structure

 The dataset is carefully curated and split into two categories: